PwntasticKev/JquerySnake/README.md

 ```
 ### Initiate Game Window
 ####
 We've got all the pieces we need to initiate the game window.
-We created a div in our html that we populated with 400 pixel divs, styles those divs to fit in the window, added the snake, create a random food block generator, and have our initiateGameWindow function set to invoke the food block generator at the end.
+We created a div in our html that we populated with 400 pixel divs, styled those divs to fit in the window, added the snake, create a random food block generator, and have our initiateGameWindow function set to invoke the food block generator at the end.
 There's only one thing left to do for this step:

 * Invoke initiateGameWindow
 * Open your snake.html file, make sure everything worked, check for errors.